openxc/vi-firmware/docs/compile/compiling.rst

 Building from Source
 ====================

-For a detailed walkthrough, see :doc:`getting-started`.
+For a detailed walkthrough, see :doc:`/getting-started/getting-started`.

 The build process uses GNU Make and works with Linux (tested in Arch Linux and Ubuntu), OS X and Cygwin 32-bit in Windows.
 For documentation on how to build